-3. Using Easy Language - the Language of your Customer
+Using Easy Language - the Language of your Customer

 When you are creating an online survey, always keep in mind that the language you use in your questions is reader-friendly and your customers can easily understand it.
 Avoid using difficult and complex words which your customers may misinterpret.
-This can lead to a totally wrong results of the survey which will certainly not help you obtain a good data to be used to make business decisions.
+This can lead to totally wrong results of the survey which will certainly not help you obtain a good data to be used to make business decisions.

-- Use simple and easy language in your survey questions
+- Use simple and easy language in your survey questions.

-- Make sure your questions are easy to understand
+- Make sure your questions are easy to understand.

 A multilingual survey is likely to get more responses if you have an audience that communicates in multiple languages.

-4. Giving a Clear Estimation of Time to complete the Survey
+Giving a Clear Estimation of Time to complete the Survey

-Giving a clear estimation of time at the beginning of the survey is one of the best practice to be followed while creating a survey.
-This conveys a message that you value the time of your respondents.
+Same is with your customers.
+If a survey is taking a longer time than expected, most of the respondents will leave the survey in between which will eventually decrease the response rate of your survey.
+Therefore, always give a clear estimation of time taken to complete the survey at the beginning of the survey itself.
+It is one of the best practices to be followed that conveys a message that you value the time of your respondents.

 Motivating the Respondents to Complete the Survey

 When you create a survey, you should motivate the respondents to take the survey.
 The ideal time to do it is in the beginning of the online survey itself.

 Avoiding Biased and Leading Questions

 For instance, instead of asking "How satisfied are you with your meal today?", you can ask "Please rate your level of satisfaction with the meal today".
 The former is a leading question as it assumes that the diner was satisfied with the meal.

 Previewing and Testing your Surveys before Sending

 Imagine you just distributed a survey and you realize that you forgot adding some important questions or the answer options.
 In order to avoid such situations, it is always better to preview your online survey before distributing it to anyone.